hwayne/hacker-test-history/README.md

 ####  01AC Do you use the "P convention"?

 Common Lisp and some other languages use the "p" suffix for predicates, e.g. `(numberp 42)`.
 Newer lisps like Scheme and Clojure usually go with more intuitive "?" instead, like `(string? "foo")`.

+According to the [jargon file](http://catb.org/jargon/html/p-convention.html), some Lisp programmers also used it in conversations.

 ####  01AD Do you automatically respond to any user question with RTFM?